mikecornflake/uBee512Launcher/README.md

 + Contents of DSK listed using either original **CPMtools** or patched **CPMTools** (allows for Microbee specific formats)
 + Parses ubee512rc to build up System Macros, uses these in Main Form & Macro Explorer
 + I know there looks like a lot of macros defined in ubee512.
 Err, I'm currently filtering out about half - the ones I haven't researched
 + Framework for Validators added.
-Currently only implemented SystemMacroValidator, and only checking Disks using the folder location on Windows (ie won't work on Linux or macOS), but what's added was about proviing the validator design
+Decent checks on SRAM, Disks, Tapes.

 # TODO
 ## Short term
-+ Expand Validator to RAM/ROM/SRAM (does the file using the appropriate flag exist)
-+ Expand Validator to MODELS (does the minimum appropriate ROM for this model exist)
++ Expand Validator to PAK/ROM
-+ Fix Validator search path on Linux/macOS
-+ Report which System Macros are usable (ROMs, DSKs, SRAM in correct folders)
++ Prevent selection of invalid macros in main form (hide entirely?)
 + Add awareness of **RunCPM** folder structure

 ## Medium term
++ Add support for non libdsk file formats
 + Continue to add support for working with DSK files prior to running in a CP/M system
   + Create blank DSK
   + DSK To/From folder (inc To/From **RunCPM** folder)